-Located under 100 km south from Sicily, Italy, and nearly 300 km north from Africa, Malta is a unique archipelago of islands whose picturesque landscapes, clear blue waters, and approximately 300 days of sunshine a year draw more than 2 million visitors annually.
+Located under 100 km south from Sicily, Italy, and nearly 300 km north from Africa, Malta is a unique archipelago of islands.
+Its picturesque landscapes, clear blue waters, and approximately 300 days of sunshine a year draw more than 2 million visitors annually.

-The country’s main selling point, however, has to be its rich and turbulent history dating back to the beginning of civilisation.
-According to the New Testament, Christianity was brought to Malta around 60 A.D. by Apostle Paul who was shipwrecked on the island as he was on his way to Rome to be tried as a political rebel.
+The country’s main selling point, however, has to be its rich and turbulent history.
+According to the New Testament, Apostle Paul brought Christianity to Malta around 60 A.D. when he was shipwrecked on the island on his way to Rome.
+Eight centuries later, the Arabs conquered Malta, which made a significant influence on the country’s culture and language.

-Eight centuries later, Malta was conquered by the Arabs, which made a significant influence on its culture and language.
-Until 1530, it existed merely as an extension of Sicily, and between 1530 and 1798 it was ruled by the Order of St. John of Jerusalem.
+It existed merely as an extension of Sicily until 1530, and then it was ruled by the Order of St. John of Jerusalem for over two centuries.
 This period is commonly known as Malta’s Golden Age, as the country was flourishing under the Knights’ reign.

 Being under Britain’s rule left an imprint on the country’s culture, language and politics.
 In 1964, Malta was granted independence, but the British influence spans across many fields to this day.
 English remains an official language along with Maltese, red phone boxes still adorn the streets of Malta, and everyone drives on the left side of the road.